GW-HIVE/uptime-check/README.md

 # Service Uptime Notification Script

-This script can be run on through a cron job to send email notifications when a service is down.
-The script is content agnostic and everything is setup through a JSON file.
+This script can be run on a cron job to send email notifications when a service is down.
+The script is content agnostic and everything is setup through a JSON file, making it flexible enough for any project.

 ## Usage: